influxdata/docs-v2/content/influxdb/cloud-serverless/process-data/tools/pyarrow.md

     database="BUCKET_NAME",
     token="API_TOKEN")

-  # Execute the query to retrieve data formatted as a PyArrow Table
+  # Execute the query to retrieve all record batches in the stream formatted as a PyArrow Table.
   table = client.query(
     '''SELECT *
       FROM home